SMUD's "Powering Futures" Scholarships

 You must enroll as a full-time undergraduate student in the fall of the year in which the scholarships are awarded, continue the entire academic year without interruption unless approved by scholarship sponsor, deliver your scholarship check(s) to the proper office at your institution, and notify ISTS should your check not arrive within 30 days of the issue date.

-Each scholarship recipient will be offered a paid internship at SMUD in 2019 or 2020.
-The details of this internship are still being finalized.
+Some scholarship recipients will be offered a paid internship at SMUD.
 If selected as a winner, you will be provided with the details of the internship at that time.

 How and when are checks issued?